Hey! Glad you could make it.

 And heck yes, I wish I’d said that to this client too, so that I could get a better handle on his expectations.
 What’s worse is that after quoting a precise fee, I fell victim to the worst negotiation mistake of all…

 Afraid that your potential clients will back off, or hang up on you, when they hear your rates?
 You’re not the only one.
-A year ago, I’d just raised my rates to more accurately reflect the value of my blogging services, and I was nervous.
+A year before that conversation happened, I’d just raised my rates to reflect the value of my blogging services, and I was nervous.

 Fear makes you second-guess yourself and undercut the rates you’ve set for your services.
 That time, I got so panicked that I haggled in my client’s favour!